cds-astro/cds-healpix-python/README.md

 pip install -r <path_to_cloned_repo>/requirements-dev.txt
 ```

 At this moment you have correctly set up your development environment.
-You can develop and launch the tests/benchmarks in it.
-When you will be done, you can deactivate it by typing ```deactivate```.
+When you will be done with your developments, remember to deactivate your environment by typing ```deactivate```.

 The next step tells you how to generate the dynamic library associated with `cdshealpix`.